layilin/SP23-33852/glossary.md

 - Warner, Thomas (c.1580-1649).
 English settler and colonial governor.
 He was in Guiana from 1620 to 1622 before returning to England.
 In 1624, he settled in St. Kitts, where he established tobacco plantations and formed an alliance with the French against the Caribs.
 He was named Governor of St. Kitts for life by the Earl of Carlisle in 1629.

 - White (d.
 1811?).
-In Book III, line 509, Grainger may be referring to James White.
-The identity of White was confusing to eighteenth-century readers.
-In a letter dated 9 May 1801, written to Percy by his friend Robert Anderson, the latter states that "[s]everal passages [in Grainger's poem] want illustration, which probably you can give," and he then asks, "Who is 'White'?"
-In his reply, Percy clarifies, "White, was Mr. James White a native of Edinburgh, who resided in London and taught the learned Languages viz.
-Latin and Greek to Grown Gentlemen whose Education had been neglected."
-Percy adds that White authored a translation of Aristophanes' *The Clouds* (1759) and a grammatical text entitled *The English Verb* (1761) (Anderson 9.59, 9.67-68, 9.269).
+James White, a Scottish writer who authored a translation of Aristophanes' *The Clouds* (1759) and a grammatical text entitled *The English Verb* (1761).

 - Wolfe, James (1727-1759).
 English army officer.
 Like Grainger, he served in the Netherlands during the War of Austrian Succession (1740-1748) and during the Scottish Jacobite Rising of 1745.
 Appointed Major-General in North America in 1758, Wolfe is perhaps best known for defeating French general Louis-Joseph de Montcalm-Grozon, marquis de Montcalm, and the French army on the Plains of Abraham outside of Quebec city in September 1759.
 Wolfe was fatally wounded during the battle, but his victory brought an end to the Seven Years' War (1756-1763).